0xn0va/slh-sh/README.md

 Extraction:
 - Import CSV files of studies to SQLite database and export to the Google SHeets (exported from, e.g. Covidence, Zotero, etc).
 - Extract PDF links from html files and download them.
-- Rename PDF files with predefined format.
+- Rename PDF files with provided format.
 - Extract text from PDF files (based on searched term, based on Highlights) including the citation at the end of the paragraph.
-- Extract Citations with predefined format (e.g APA) from PDF files.
+- Extract Citations with provided format (e.g APA) from PDF files.
-- Extract Bibliography with predefined format (e.g APA) from PDF files.
+- Extract Bibliography with provided format (e.g APA) from PDF files.
 - Extract Keywords from PDF files.
 - Extract distribution number of keywords in a study.
 - Save Extracted data to local SQLite Database.